jaquielajoie/MelSpectrograms/README.md

 - glottal pulse is not that important.
 - the formants (vocal_tract_freq_response) determine speech identity more strongly. glottal pulse corresponds more with freq.

-- frequency to quefrency naturally separates glottal from vocal tract.
+- frequency -(IDFT)-> quefrency naturally separates glottal from vocal tract.
   - lower quefrency carry information about spectral envelop
   - higher quefrency (fast changing info) carry information about spectral details